 Bandwidth, as it applies to an Internet connection, is generally defined as the speed of data transfer over an Internet connection.
 What that means is that bandwidth is essentially the measurement of the amount of data that can be passed through an Internet connection in a given time.
 This means that it can be considered a measurement of either speed or usage.

 Learn more about bandwidth by understanding the following topics:

-Internet connection speed is normally measured in either kilobits per second (Kbps) or megabits per second (Mbps).
+When we’re talking about your connection, speed is normally measured in either kilobits per second (Kbps) or megabits per second (Mbps).
 Whereas storage is usually measured in kilobytes (KB), megabytes (MB), or gigabytes (GB).
-The higher your internet speeds, the quicker things will download and the faster web pages, videos, and other internet services will load.
+The higher your internet speeds, the quicker things will download and the faster things will load.

 You can find out more about the monthly traffic limit of your Internet package at http://www.shaw.ca/internet/packages/.

 Everyone uses the internet differently, here are some commonly used applications and how much data they use: